harness/ff-python-server-sdk/README.rst

 ``CfClient`` is a base class that provides all features of SDK.

 ::
+        from featureflags.client import CfClient
+        from featureflags.client import Target

         """
         Put the API Key here from your environment